Hello, authors, businesses, up and coming writers.

 I have a love for written words.
-It began at my first visit to my school’s library in the fourth grade and I’ve never fallen out of love.
+It began with my first visit to the school’s library in fourth grade, and I’ve never fallen out of love.

 I’m going to let you in on a secret, two actually.
 I am a writer.
-I began writing in my teens.
+I began writing in my teens and planned to pursue a journalism degree upon graduating high school.
 Life took a turn, I had a child, married, and focused on my family.
-I began college at the age of thirty obtaining both a Bachelor and Master of Arts degrees in English with a concentration in Creative Writing.
-In my first creative writing class, I just knew my words would wow the professor.
-I received my story back, marked, thankfully in green ink, and almost every paragraph on every page he noted mistake after mistake.
+At the age of thirty, I entered college, obtaining both Bachelor and Master of Arts degrees in English with a concentration in Creative Writing.
+The first story I turned into the professor, I knew my words would wow him.
+I received the assignment.
+It was marked, thankfully in green ink, and every paragraph on every page, he noted mistake after mistake.

 I went home and cried.
 For hours.
 Then, I dried my tears and read every comment over and over.
-The longer I looked at them, I realized he was right.
-He showed me, through examples and, more importantly, knowledge and compassion what to work on.
+The longer I looked at them, I knew he was right.
+He showed me, through examples and, more importantly, knowledge and compassion what worked and what did not.

-He challenged me and I stepped up and faced him boldly at the next class.
+He challenged me, and I stepped up and faced him boldly by the next class.

 What happened that day leads me to my next secret.
 I still write.
 Not as often and no, I do not have a lot of works published.
-Here is my reason why.
-I appreciated the time he took with me it inspired me to help others.
+Here is my reason.
+I appreciated the time he took with me, and it inspired me to help others.

 Assisting authors and writers like yourself is my driving passion.